Patient information leaflets (PIL) and summaries of product characteristics (SPC)

 languages and the SPC in French and Dutch.

-If there are no documents available in the column SPC, the SPC and leaflet are part of the same document or the SPC
+If there are no documents available in the column SPC, the SPC

 and leaflet are identical.
 You can then find the SPC via the pictogram “leaflet”.

 3. Click on the pictogram of the document you want to consult: you can open or save the file

 4. To start a new query, click on "Reset" (x) and start again from step 1.